Tepidarium (painting): History and description

-Tepidarium is an 1853 history painting by the French artist Théodore Chassériau.
 It depicts a tepidarium in Pompeii during the period of the Roman Empire.
 Chassériau drew inspiration from an 1840 visit he had made to the remains of the ancient city.
 The artist was known for his romanticism, although this painting also reflected neoclassicism.
 The work was displayed at the Salon of 1853 in Paris and again at the Salon of 1855.
-Today it is in the collection of the city's Musée d'Orsay.